Paulemann/service.vdr.archive/README.md

 - Add new recordings automatically to the list of items to be converted.

-The addon supports only Linux platforms where VDR resides on the same machine with kodi.
+The addon supports only Linux platforms where VDR resides on the same machine with Kodi.
 Currently only German and English translations are provided.

 The addon was developed and tested on Ubuntu Desktop 16.04 with Kodi 17